Year 2- Miss Margereson and Mrs Stephenson

 A warm welcome to Year 2

 My name is Miss Margereson.
 I am the Year 2 class teacher and also Head of School at Shafton Primary.
-Our teaching assistant this year is Miss Hayes.
+Our teaching assistant this year is Mrs Richardson.
 Mrs Stephenson will also be teaching in Year 2 this year.

 Year 2 is an exciting and challenging year.
 As the oldest children in Key Stage One, Year 2 act as role models for the younger children and set good examples in both work, play and behaviour.

 The children are given greater responsibility and more independence during class activities.